by Rogath Henry | 25 September 2024 08:46 am09

 [9] And do not think you can say to yourselves, ‘We have Abraham as our father.’
 I tell you that out of these stones God can raise up children for Abraham.

-[10] The ax is already at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.'”
+[10] The axe is already at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.”

 Galatians 5:22-23

-As mentioned, the branch consists of leaves and fruit.
-Leaves represent the ministry each of us is given to draw others to Christ, through the gift given inside us.
+As mentioned, a branch consists of both leaves and fruit.
+The leaves are the ministry each of us has to draw others to Christ through the gifts given within us.

-We are commanded by the Lord to go into all the world, preach the gospel, and make disciples of all nations (Matthew 28:19).
+We were commanded by the Lord to go into all the world, preach the gospel, and make disciples of all nations (Matthew 28:19).

-When you witness to others, your “leaves” are healing the nations, thus saving them.
-Remember, leaves generally have no taste; they are often used for healing.
-This is what the Lord does through us when we testify to sinners.
+When you witness to others, your leaves are healing nations, thereby saving them.
+Remember, leaves are usually tasteless; they often serve as medicine.
+This is what the Lord does for sinners through us as we witness.

 Revelation 22:1-2

 [2] down the middle of the great street of the city.
-On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
-And the leaves of the tree are for the healing of the nations.”
+On each side of the river stood the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree are for the healing of the nations.

 Mark 11:13-14

-[14] Then he said to the tree, ‘May no one ever eat fruit from you again.’
-And his disciples heard him say it.”
+[14] Then he said to the tree, “May no one ever eat fruit from you again.”
+And his disciples heard him.

 The Lord bless you.